JvanderHeide/chat-tutorial/README.md

 ## Getting started
 Create a project folder in a place to your liking.
 Open terminal and run `npm init` to initialize NPM and follow the instructions, this will create a **package.json** file, that will contain a little information about our project and it's dependencies.
+From now on when we install a dependency by running `npm install` it gets added to the node_modules folder.

 ## Setting up a web server
 First we're going to install [express](https://expressjs.com/) to make sure express is installed every time we install our project later on, we're going to use `npm install --save express`, the `--save` flag makes sure our dependencies are saved to our **package.json** file, and will serve as instructions for later installations.